 Lymphedema is also caused by swelling.
 However, the swelling results from a blockage in your lymphatic system that prevents lymph fluid from draining.
 It most often occurs after cancer treatment.

 While there are a few risk factors, obesity is probably the highest risk factor.
-It is becoming the #1 cause of cancer in women and reportedly, a huge public health threat.
 Changes in the body due to obesity can also cause breast and prostate cancers to spread.